ccapdev1920T2/s12g7/README.md

   ![Student Rep Home](/readme_imgs/home-studentrep.jpg)

-* Students may view and edit their contact number.
-To edit other information, the user has to approach the student representative.
+* Students may view their profile and edit their contact number.
+To update other information, the user has to approach the student representative.

   ![Edit Profile](/readme_imgs/edit-profile.jpg)